kubos/kubos/docs/user-app-on-iobc.md

                    [Goto]  [Prev]  [Show]   [Tag]  [Untag] [Okay]

-Select the file to send
+Select the file to send:

-* Press `g` to open the Goto dialog and navigate to the desired folder (full pathname required)
+Press `g` to open the Goto dialog and navigate to the desired folder (full pathname required).

-* Press enter to open the file selector dialog and specify the file you want within the current folder
+Press enter to open the file selector dialog and specify the file you want within the current folder.

     +-------------------[Select one or more files for upload]-------------------+
     |Directory: /home/vagrant/linux/build/kubos-linux-isis-gcc/source           |